 Adding a Logistic Regression Model to the Call Center Structure (Intermediate Data Mining Tutorial)

-In addition to analyzing the factors that might affect call center operations, you were also asked to provide some specific recommendations on how the staff can improve the service grades.
-In this task, you will use the same mining structure that you used to build the exploratory model and add a mining model that will be used for creating predictions.
+In addition to analyzing the factors that might affect call center operations, you were also asked to recommend ways for the staff to improve their service grades.
+In this task, you will use the same mining structure that you used to build the neural network model used for exploration of the data, and add a mining model that will be used for creating predictions.

 To add a new mining model to the call center mining structure

-In Business Intelligence Development Studio, in Solution Explorer, right-click the mining structure, Call Center Binned, and select Open Designer.
+In Business Intelligence Development Studio, in Solution Explorer, right-click the mining structure, Call Center, and select Open Designer.